alexfariakof/app-despesas-pessoais/README.md

 ## Development server without automatically reload

 * First way

-     > In windows at root project path "CMD or Powershell" Run `dotnet run --project ./despesas-backend-api-net-core`.
+  Run `dotnet run --project ./despesas-backend-api-net-core`.
 Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.

-     > In Linux bash at root project path Run `dotnet run --project ./despesas-backend-api-net-core`.
-Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.

 * Second way

-     > In windows at root path "CMD or Powershell" Run `./run.ps1 `.
+  Run `./run.ps1 ` if using windows, or Run `./run.sh` if using linux.
 Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.

-     > In Linux bash at root path Run `./run.sh`.
-Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.

 ## Development server with automatically reload

 Make sure have instaled tool watch, if not Run `dotnet tool install --global dotnet-watch`

 * First way

-     > In windows at root project path CMD or Powershell Run `dotnet watch run --project ./despesas-backend-api-net-core`.
+  Run `dotnet watch run --project ./despesas-backend-api-net-core`.
 Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.
 The application automatically restart it when changes are detected.

-     > In Linux bash at root project path Run `dotnet watch run --project ./despesas-backend-api-net-core`.
-Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.
-The application  automatically restart it when changes are detected.

 * Second way

-     > In windows at root project path CMD or Powershell Run `./run.ps1 -w`.
+  Run `./run.ps1 -w` if using windows, or Run `./run.sh -w` if using linux.
 The application will open in default browser and automatically restart it when changes are detected.

-     > In Linux bash at root project path Run `./run.sh -w`.
-Navigate to `http://localhost:42535/swagger` or `https://localhost/swagger`.
+## Development server in Docker with Database Localy

+Make sure have instaled Docker Engine instaled, if not go to [Install Docker Engine](https://docs.docker.com/engine/install/).

+* First way

+  Run `docker-compose -f .\docker-compose.database.yml up -d`.
+Navigate to `http://localhost:42535/swagger`.

+* Second way

+  Run `./rundocker.ps1 -local` if using windows, or Run `./rundocker.sh -local` is using linux.
+The application will open in default browser.

+## Development server in Docker without Database Localy `The Application will work only in branch database-in-memory`

+Make sure have instaled Docker Engine instaled, if not go to [Install Docker Engine](https://docs.docker.com/engine/install/).

+* First way

+  Run `docker-compose -f .\docker-compose.yml up -d`.
+Navigate to `http://localhost:42535/swagger`.

+* Second way

+  Run  `./rundocker.ps1` if using windows, or Run `./rundocker.sh` if using linux.
+The application will open in default browser.

 ## Running Unit Tests